NicolasBarsalini/queue-python-data-struct/README.md

 Make sure you have the following installed on your system:

-1. Python 3 or greater
+1. Python 3 or higher
 2. Git (optional, for cloning the repository)

 ## Configuration